-Last year for the first time in a very long time I spent NYE out on Sydney Harbour.
-I received two complimentary tickets from Beyond the Wharf for their inaugural New Year’s Eve cruises and to say I was excited would be an understatement.
+In 2015 for the first time in a very long time, I spent NYE out on Sydney Harbour I received two complimentary tickets from Beyond the Wharf for their inaugural New Year’s Eve cruises.
 I am a huge fan of spending time on Sydney ferries so was interested to see what they had planned.

 How we made a night of it